2017 NFL Mock Draft: Final Mock Draft 7 Rounds

 - Other Chicago Bears Selections

 - Jacksonville addressed cornerback with A.J.
 Bouye, but I also feel like they could use Marshon Lattimore since I see Bouye as a nickel corner at best.
 The Jaguars also added Barry Church in Free Agency.
-This leads me to believe that Leonard Fournette or Marshon Lattimore is now the pick at 4, but another player that could be a dark horse is Dalvin Cook.
-I'm certain that Fournette or Lattimore will be the fourth overall pick, but I'm uncertain about which direction the Jaguars go in at 4.
+This leads me to believe that Leonard Fournette or Marshon Lattimore is now the pick at 4.
+Jacksonville brought in Leonard Fournette for a workout and did not workout Marshon Lattimore which leads me to believe that Fournette is going to be picked by the Jaguars.

 - Other Jacksonville Jaguars Selections

 - The Titans let Andrew Luck throw for 353 passing yards even with Dwayne Allen, Donte Moncrief, and Philip Dorsett all inactive at Nissan Stadium in front of their home crowd.
 Bortles had 337 passing yards the following week.
 Andrew Luck and Blake Bortles had 690 passing yards on this Titans secondary the last two weeks prior to the Titans loss against the Chargers.
-Tennessee added Logan Ryan to compliment Jason McCourty at cornerback in Free Agency plus former Jaguars strong safety Jonathan Cyprien is the Titans new strong safety leaving free safety as the only need by process of elimination.
+Tennessee added Logan Ryan, but cut Jason McCourty which is why I'm now leaning towards Marshon Lattimore at 5.

 - Other Tennessee Titans Selections